riptano/ComboAMI/README.md

 Summary
 =======
-DataStax's Amazon Machine Image is the quickest way to get a Brisk cluster up and running on EC2.
+DataStax's Amazon Machine Image is the quickest way to get a Cassandra or DataStax' Brisk cluster up and running on EC2.

 Search for AMIs by using the term:

-    datastax_brisk_cluster_ami
+    datastax_clustering_ami

 Quickstart